What Does The Bible Say About Being Equally Yoked – A Guide To Lasting Love

 So in conclusion…being equally yoked isn’t just something you read in the Bible – it’s pretty darn practical.
 By putting your faith and values out there in your relationships, you’ll be building a foundation that’ll withstand all kinda storms.
 Or so I’m told, anyway.

-See also The Whisper Of God: What Does The Bible Say About Hearing Your Name Called
+See also What Does The Bible Say About Pets In The House - Surprising Answers

 Overcoming the Challenges of Being Unequally Yoked